hagemt/libalexandria/README.md

 ----------

-libalexandria is envisioned to address a very defined Separation of Concerns: those being, specifically, and not otherwise:
+libalexandria is envisioned to address a very defined Separation of Concerns, those being, specifically, and not otherwise:

 Simple Interface <-- (Efficient Bridge) --> Advanced Computation